kevinkawa/kevinkawa.github.io/projects/project-3.md

 labels:
   - SQL
   - Java
-summary: A baccarat game I developed for ICS 321 Database.
+summary: A baccarat game I developed for my ICS 321 Database class.
 ---

-Baccarat is a game that I developed as my ICS 321 final project using Java that implemented a SQL database to record the outcome of every play.
+Baccarat is a game that I developed as my Spring 2015 ICS 321 final project using Java that implemented a SQL database to record the outcome of every play.

 SQL database was used to record the user's name, timestamp, player's hand, banker's hand, user's pick, the outcome, and the result.
 This also allowed the game to display stats like the total number of hands.
 It was slso used to display the number of times the outcome was Player, Banker, or a Tie.